 A software expert witness (or ERP expert witness) is a software failure expert who provides litigation support to attorneys representing software developers, system integrators, or end-user clients.
 The expert witness works closely with attorneys to determine where the failure points lie within software project failures.

-Does the software failure expert have any connections to software vendors or system integrators?
-If so, this should disqualify him or her from being involved in a case.
+Does the ERP expert witness have any associations with specific software vendors or system integrators?
+If so, this should disqualify the expert from being involved in your case.
 This bias is not always revealed upfront.

-An expert witness who does not have multiple years of experience with both, should be disqualified, as this may indicate bias toward particular types of clients.
+A failure expert witness who does not have multiple years of experience with both sides of the equation should be disqualified, as this may indicate bias toward particular types of clients.

 Will one software failure expert do all the work themselves?
-This comes down to a cost issue.
+If so, this may create a cost issue.
 There may be thousands of documents to review to find the root causes of failure, and you don’t want to pay the rate of an expert witness for work that a qualified analyst can accomplish.

 Has the expert ever been disqualified prior to testimony?
 This is one of the first questions opposing council will ask, and if the answer is “yes,” then the expert will likely be disqualified again.

-6. Consider the amount of expert witness experience
+6. Consider the amount of experience the software failure expert witness has.

 Does your expert have a consistent history represented in his or her CV, resume, expert witness listings, social media, and other sources?
 Inconsistencies will be researched by opposing council and brought to light in deposition or testimony, which may result in disqualification.